Becheler/Becheler.github.io/my_collections/_posts/2025-12-26-policy-based-design.md

 ## Enter Policy-Based Design

 Policy-based design solves this by turning behaviors into independent types rather than enum values.
 Each behavior becomes a self-contained class.
 Users can provide their own types without modifying your library.
 The host class takes template parameters and composes them.
 The compiler generates a specialized version for each combination you actually use—zero runtime overhead, full extensibility.

+Why use a class to host policies rather than template functions?
+Classes own policy state (file handles, buffers, configuration), compose multiple policies together, and support RAII for resource cleanup.
+Template functions would require passing policy instances on every call, losing these benefits.

 The actual cost of such decoupling is obviously less cohesion: it can be harder to find the relationship between a policy class and its host class.
 Concepts in C++20 help a bit to tighten them together.